 Censor inappropriate media content for young children and teens.
 Look for opportunities to discuss lyrics, tv shows, social media, fashions, etc as they become older.

-Check out what they are reading, viewing on the net, discussing in class, listening to on the ipod.
+Check out what they are reading, listening to, viewing on the net, discussing in class.

 “Young people with a strong sense of connectedness to family, school, church and community are more likely to postpone sexual involvement”